 Apart from climbing Mount Manaslu, the Manaslu Circuit trekking trail is popular among trekkers.
 The permanent snow line remains above 5,000 metres.
 The lower valley is rich with exclusive types of dominant forests fed by snow and regular rains from June to September.
 The entire region is declared the Manaslu Conservation Area as the Annapurna Conservation Area to the west of Manaslu and well protected.
 The Manaslu region is a sanctuary for many endangered Himalayan wildlife, including Pandas and over 110 species of birds, 33 mammals, 11 butterflies and reptiles.
 The Manaslu Conservation Area is an important habitat for the snow leopard, grey wolf, musk deer, blue sheep and the Himalayan Tahr.
 Gurung, Chumbas and Nupripas mainly inhabit the area, the Mongolian tribes practising Buddhism.

-Arrive in Kathmandu, customs and immigration formalities and claim your baggage, which takes some time.
-Upon exiting, the arrivals get a traditional welcome from the Happy Feet Nepal representative and transfer to the hotel.
-Reach the hotel and the rest of the day is free with the possibility of optional excursions (not included), but you can ask to organise any of the tours or stroll through its vibrant streets.
+Arrive in Kathmandu, clear customs and immigration formalities, and claim your baggage, which takes some time.
+Upon arrival, receive a traditional welcome from a Happy Feet Mountaineers representative, then transfer to the hotel.
+Arrive at the hotel, and the rest of the day is free, with optional excursions (not included), or you can ask to organize any of the tours or stroll through its vibrant streets.

-Kathmandu, the capital and heart of the country with three medieval cities, symbolises Nepal’s everything.
-Having lived through the several ruling dynasties of Buddhists and Hindus, the culture and society of Kathmandu Valley have evolved through time to give it more than a unique feature.
-Today it is an urban city, and still rapidly increasing, that has its ancient myths and, at the same time, is testimony to the greatness of people who have lived there for time immemorial.
+Kathmandu, the capital and heart of the country, is home to three medieval cities that symbolize everything in Nepal.
+Having lived through several Buddhist and Hindu ruling dynasties, the culture and society of Kathmandu Valley have evolved to give it more than just a unique feature.
+Today, it is an urban city, still rapidly growing, with its ancient myths and testimony to the greatness of the people who have lived there for time immemorial.

 An 8-hour drive.